-Thunderbolt 3 is not a USB cable at all; it is a unique hardware interface standard developed by Apple and Intel.
+Thunderbolt 3 is not a USB cable.
+It is a unique hardware interface standard developed by Apple and Intel.
 It does all the same things as USB-C but many times faster, plus transmit video and connect to monitors.

 So if you want to connect an extra monitor look for the lightning bolt next to the port.
 This tells you it is Thunderbolt port and can transmit power as well as video on that port.

-If you need and extra monitor and you only have a USB Type-C that does not carry video, there is hope.
+If you need to connect an extra monitor and you only have a regular USB 3 port (no video), this will work.